The House System

 House Captains

-Towards the end of Year 10, there is an application process for students who wish to be considered as a House Captain.
-The House Captains participate in organising, promoting and running events.
+There is an application process for students who wish to be considered as a House Captain.
+House Captains participate in organising, promoting and running events.
 House Captains have regular meetings with their House Leaders and support them by sharing information to the Form groups in their House to ensure that the essence of all the Houses is a prominent feature in the school community.